 Don't focus on the words that you don't know.
 Native speakers don't know every word in the dictionary but are good at ignoring difficult words and working out the overall meaning.

-Practice your listening skills by listening to podcasts and audio books and by watching television and videos such as TED talks.
-Check out our recent conversation topics if you want some inspiration.
+Practice your listening skills by regularly listening to podcasts and audio books and by watching television and videos such as TED talks.
+Check out some recent conversation topics if you want some inspiration.

 Remember to check your spelling.